Eurafrique-eu/eurafrique-client/README.md

 - The app is hosted on a cpanel at o2switch.
 - To access the files, go to the cpanel Dashboard, Files (Fichiers) - File Manager (Gestionnaire de Fichiers) - Repositories - eurafrique-client
-- This github repository is already linked to the cpanel and anything pushed to the main branch on this repo is automatically pushed to the cpanel as well.
-In case it failed, you can trigger the update directly from the cpanel by accessing: On the cpanel dashboard - Files (Fichiers) - Git Version Control - eurafrique-client - Gérer - Pull or deploy - Update from remote - Deploy Head Commit
+- This github repository is already linked to the cpanel and anything pushed to the main branch on this repo can then be pushed to the cpanel as well.
+You can trigger the update directly from the cpanel by accessing: On the cpanel dashboard - Files (Fichiers) - Git Version Control - eurafrique-client - Gérer - Pull or deploy - Update from remote - Deploy Head Commit

+# Deployment

+Attention: When making changes locally, before pushing, you must run again and each time

+### `npm run build`

+Another important point: running this will automatically remove the htaccess file contained in the build folder, but YOU MUST restore it in the build folder before pushing to github or deployment won't work.